c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

    *Empty pixels are at the end of each letter*

-What we want to do is have the empty pixels be like "Separators" of the characters, and not be in the middle of each character.
+What we want to do is have the empty pixels like "Separators" of the characters, and not be in the middle of each character.
 With this in mind, the new algorithm looks like this:

 .. code:: c